IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

     class ParentVehicle;
     class MyVehicle: ParentVehicle {
         acre_hasInfantryPhone = 1; // 1 - enabled, 0 - disabled
-        acre_infantryPhoneDisableRinging = 0;   // If set to 1, the ringing funtionality will not be available.
+        acre_infantryPhoneDisableRinging = 0;   // If set to 1, the ringing funtionality will not be available
-        acre_infantryPhoneCustomRinging[] = {}; // An array used in order to override the default sound for the ringing functionality.
+        acre_infantryPhoneCustomRinging[] = {}; // An array used in order to override the default sound for the ringing functionality
-        // List of intercom names (intercom_1, intercom_2) or "all" in order to specify which intercom networks the phone can connect to. acre_infantryPhoneIntercom[] = {"all"};
+        // List of intercom names (intercom_1, intercom_2) or "all" in order to specify which intercom networks the phone can connect to acre_infantryPhoneIntercom[] = {"all"};
         acre_infantryPhoneControlActions[] = {"intercom_1"}; // Only those units in "intercom_1" can have access to ringing functionality
-        // Here a custom function can be defined that is called when the infantry phone is picked up, put back, given to another unit or the intercom network is switched. acre_eventInfantryPhone = QFUNC(noApiFunction);
+        // Here a custom function can be defined that is called when the infantry phone is picked up, put back, given to another unit or the intercom network is switched acre_eventInfantryPhone = QFUNC(noApiFunction);
     };
 };